 The key function is decideTests.
 This function writes an object of class TestResults, which is basically a matrix of -1, 0 or 1 elements, of the same dimension as fit\$coefficients, indicating whether each coefficient is significantly different from zero.
-A number of different multiple testing strategies are provided.
-The function calls other functions classifyTestsF, classifyTestsP and classifyTestsT which implement particular strategies.
-The function FStat provides an alternative interface to classifyTestsF to extract only the overall moderated F-statistic.
+A number of different multiple testing strategies are provided. decideTests calls classifyTestsF to implement the nested F-test strategt.